Subsea Oil & Gas

 FS Precision Tech is an expert in titanium castings for the subsea oil & gas industry.
 In fact, many of the biggest names in the business have recognized the unique potential of titanium’s technological benefit delivered via FSPT’s cost-effective investment casting technology.

-While not required in the subsea oil & gas industry, FS Precision Tech has been ISO TS16949 certified for the automotive industry for nearly a decade.
+While not required in the subsea oil & gas industry, FS Precision Tech has been ISO 9001 and AS9100 certified for the aerospace industry for nearly a decade.
 The practices and disciplines required for this certification are extensive, and illustrate the technical sophistication of our processes and procedures.

 Our AS9100 and Nadcap certifications for aerospace applications – while also not directly required in the oil & gas applications – further establish FS Precision Tech as the foremost advanced titanium investment castings supplier in the industry.

 The subsea oil and gas industry operates in a harsh environment.
 Corrosion is incessantly probing for weaknesses to exploit while mechanical damage attempts to create new sites for corrosion in a never-ending cycle of potential deterioration.
 To keep your components operating at peak efficiency they must stand fast in the face of every threat the ocean holds.